sraj/helpshift-ios-sdk-examples/README.md

 * ***UA Noticitation*** example app helps to integrate Urban Airship for Helpshift notifications in your app

-Note: HelpshiftSDK-2.1.0 and Share Resources are required for Example apps to run
+Note: HelpshiftSDK-2.1.0 and Shared Resources are required for Example apps to run